 Compensation Mix.
 Because of the ability of executive officers to directly influence the overall performance of the Company, and consistent with our philosophy of linking pay to performance, it is our goal to allocate a significant portion of compensation paid to our executive officers to performance-based, short- and long-term incentive programs.
 In addition, as an executive officer's responsibility and ability to affect financial results of the Company increase, base salary will become a smaller component of total compensation and long-term, equity-based compensation will become a larger component of total compensation, further aligning the executive officer's interests with those of the Company and its stockholders.
 The following charts illustrate the mix of target total direct compensation for Mr. Gunderman, individually, and Messrs.
-Heard and Wallace, as a group, based on compensation opportunities provided in fiscal year 2016.
-Mr. Mudry is excluded from these charts because he joined the Company on August 31, 2016 in connection with Uniti's acquisition of Tower Cloud, Inc. In connection with his appointment, Mr. Mudry received a three-year, cliff-vested sign-on grant (for more detail see section below titled "Elements of 2016 Compensation-Equity-Based Compensation"), but he did not otherwise participate in our 2016 compensation program.
+Wallace, Heard and Mudry, as a group, based on compensation opportunities provided in fiscal year 2017.